shadycodee/TransLens/README.md

 # TransLens
-Group Project in Applied AI which is a camera text translation
+Group Project in Applied AI which is a camera text translation app

 #Getting Started
 git clone